 If you’ve cooked Indian food before, you’ll recognize the elements used n the crispy pakoras as fairly simple ingredients.

 If you haven’t, no worries - these are all fairly basic ingredients that you should be able to find in pretty much any grocery store.

-I do have a few notes for you:
+I do have a few notes for you on the following ingredients:

 I like to use boneless skinless chicken breasts for this, which I generally cut into strips.

-Sometimes I’ll just them into chunks / chicken nuggets, but I generally prefer the chicken-to-coating ratio when done as chicken fingers.
+Sometimes I’ll just the chicken breast into chunks / chicken nuggets, but I generally prefer the chicken-to-coating ratio when done as chicken fingers.

 That said, you can use whatever boneless chicken pieces you’d like - I’ve been told that people have a lot of success using boneless chicken thighs with this recipe.

 Boneless is key, though - I’d avoid using bone-in chicken pieces.